 During the offering, you may notice that one of the ushers carries an offering basket that is lined with green felt.
 This basket is for anyone who wishes to offer their loose change (or bills).
 This money which is collected each Sunday is used for various and special Church needs and outreach.

 Then Holy Communion is offered.
 All those baptized believers who share with us the faith that in, with, and under the bread and wine of the Lord’s Supper, we receive the body and blood, the very presence of Christ Himself, for the forgiveness of our sins and guarantee of the presence of the Holy Spirit in our lives, are welcome to receive.
 Those who do not wish to receive may come forward, cross their arms across their chests, and receive a blessing.
 Anyone for whom coming forward is difficult may remain in their pew, and Holy Communion will gladly be brought to them.
-The Sacrament is also brought to one or more nursing homes following the service.
 After communion there is a brief response, prayer, benediction, and the closing hymn.
 The congregation once again faces the Cross, turning slowly to follow, as it leaves the sanctuary.

 After the worship service, almost everyone continues to the Fellowship Hall for coffee and a variety of goodies, and guests are cordially invited to join us.
 They will find themselves very welcome.
 Following fellowship we have an adult Bible study to which everyone is also invited.
 You will find our Bible studies to be interesting and lively, and while not required, most present participate actively.